adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

 # Expiration with Order Queues & Hierarchical TimerWheel

-The expiration policy is implemented in three different ways in Caffine: the time-to-idle policy (aka eviction based on how long they have been inactive) uses an access-order queue, the time-to-live policy (aka eviction based on how long they have been in the cache) uses a write-order queue, and the variable expiration uses a hierarchical timer wheel.
+In case we want to understand how things are actually evicted/expired, we must look a bit deeper into the implementation details.
+For instance, the LRU policies we have seen before in the Segmented LRU and the Admission Window are implemented using an access-order queue, the time-to-live policy (aka eviction based on how long has it been sinde the last write) uses a write-order queue, and the variable expiration uses a hierarchical timer wheel.
 All of them are implemented efficiently with a O(1) time complexity.

 ## Order queues
 Caffeine uses two main queues in the cache that ensure a fast eviction policy.
 The idea of the queuing policies is to allow for peeking the oldest entry to determine if it has expired.
 If it has not, then the younger entries must not have expired either.
 They are both based on the [AbstractLinkedDeque.java](https://github.com/ben-manes/caffeine/blob/master/caffeine/src/main/java/com/github/benmanes/caffeine/cache/AbstractLinkedDeque.java#L32) which provides an optimised double linked list.
 These are some of the interesting aspects of its implementation: